Download the audio Click to Play, Right Click to Save As

 And when she heard her husband speak like this, the wife laughed so much that she forgot her anger and was happy.

-And that was the very first story of the 1001 Nights that Sherehezade told to the Sultan, enchanting and amusing the cruel tyrant with her words and in so doing softening his heart.
+And that was the very first story of 1001 Nights that Scheherazade told the Sultan, enchanting and amusing the cruel tyrant with her words and in so doing softening his heart.
 When she had finished the tale, her sister, Dunyazad, who shared the room with them spoke up and said:

-And the Sultan who was not sleepy, said that he would gladly hear another tale, if it was as entertaining as the one they had just heard, and so Sherehezade began the second story of the 1001 nights.
+And the Sultan who was not sleepy, said that he would gladly hear another tale, if it was as entertaining as the one they had just heard, and so Scheherazade began the second story of 1001 Nights.

 But if you would like to hear it, you will have to come back another time to Storynory.com.
-We do of course have many stories on the site,including classic stories, adaptations and originals, all of which you can download for free.
+We do have many stories on the site, including classic stories, adaptations and originals, all of which you can download for free.